Seeking something fun for Cinco de Mayo?

 Mexican Haystacks with a rice base (photo © WholeAndFree | Blogspot).

 1. PREPARE all of the cheeses, vegetables, and toppings as directed, placing each item in its own small bowl.
 Store in the fridge while you prepare the beef and beans.

 2. PLACE the ground beef, taco seasoning mix, and the amount of water indicated on the seasoning package into a skillet and cook them all together, until the meat is cooked and tender and most of the water has evaporated.
 While the beef is cooking…

 3. PLACE the refried beans in a microwave-safe bowl and heat.

-4. BRING ingredients to the table and assemble.
+4. BRING the ingredients to the table and assemble them.
 Place a thin layer of refried beans on a plate and then sprinkle some tortilla chips over the beans.
 Add the remaining ingredients in whatever order you wish.
-A recommended order: beef, lettuce, Cheddar and Monterey Jack cheeses, tomatoes, olives, green onions, guacamole, sour cream and salsa.
+A recommended order: beef, lettuce, Cheddar, and Monterey Jack cheeses, tomatoes, olives, green onions, guacamole, sour cream, and salsa.